 Understanding a Unifying Theme of ‘LANDSCAPE’ as a Holistic Socio-Ecological System for Environmental Sustainability and Community Resilience

 Welcome to SUPER Research Lab.
 We seek research, innovations, and public engagement to enhance our understandings of urban sustainability and community resilience through a lens of socio-ecological system.
-The primary areas of research are at the intersection of urban and landscape ecology and environmental and community planning with the overarching goal to build, manage, and restore natural and built environments that are biodiverse, resilient, and healthy.
+The primary areas of research are at the intersection of urban and landscape ecology and environmental and community planning with the overarching goals to build, manage, and restore natural and built environments that are healthy, resilient, and biodiverse.

 NE-1962 Multistate Research Group is composed of scholars and extension researchers in various universities across the nation to study and provide evidence for the role of and mechanisms by which parks and other green environments support human well-being in three areas (1) health, (2) environmental literacy, (3) community vibrancy/resilience) and extend the knowledge gained to […][Read More]

 This project entitled, “Best Practices in Bike/Pedestrian Trail Data Collection and Monitoring” was funded by the North East Regional Center Planning Grant (NERCPD).
 Colleagues at the University of Connecticut, University of New Hampshire, University of Vermont, and University of Minnesota partnered on this multi-state grant to share successes and learning from trail and non-motorized traffic […][Read More]